Some recent studies:

 A strong Kitaev term predicted to be found in a series of Cr-based 2D magnets indicates possible quantum spin liquid states in those materials when subjected to epitaxial strain.
 Caption: Magnetic coefficients and fidelity of CrSiTe3 monolayer. (a) display the evolution of magnetic coefficients as a function of compressive strain. (b) further shows the evolution of J, J+K and K for a specific strain region.
 The horizontal dashed line indicates the zero in energy, while the vertical lines mark the critical strains at which J or J+K becomes zero. (c) shows the quantity of fidelity g as a function of strain for different sizes of supercells.
 The peaks in fidelity g indicate phase transitions.

-The evolution with increasing temperature of the labyrinthine domain pattern showing its inverse transition towards the parallel stripe in the middle layer of the PZT film as obtained from MC simulations of the effective Hamiltonian In-plane piezoresponse force microscopy phase images of a thin BiFeO3 film showing the inverse transition from labyrinth to parallel stripes domain morphologies.
+a The evolution with increasing temperature of the labyrinthine domain pattern showing its inverse transition towards the parallel stripe in the middle layer of the PZT film as obtained from MC simulations of the effective Hamiltonian b In-plane piezoresponse force microscopy phase images of a thin BiFeO3 film showing the inverse transition from labyrinth to parallel stripes domain morphologies.

 By construction of Janus monolayers of Cr(I,Br)3 and Cr(I,Cl)3, we identify stronge Dzyaloshinskii-Moriya interaction (DMI) there, which results in topologically nontrivial spin textures, such as domain wall skyrmion and bimerons.
 Figure caption: (a) schematics of Janus monolayers of Cr(I,Br)3 and Cr(I,Cl)3; (b-e) spin textures of Cr(I,Br)3 and (f,g) spin textures of Cr(I,Cl)3 with different topological charges.
 The color map applies to the out-of-plane component of the spin vectors (“spin-in” and “spin-out,” for negative (dark) and positive (bright) z components, respectively) while the arrows characterize the in-plane components of the spin vectors.